Configuring Docker registries

 SP_PASSWD=$(az ad sp create-for-rbac --name http://akkaserverless-docker-reader --scopes $ACR_REGISTRY_ID --role acrpull --query password --output tsv)

-The next step is to get the application ID of the service principal which is used as the username for the docker credentials.
+Get the application ID of the service principal to use as the username for the docker credentials.

 SP_APP_ID=$(az ad sp show —id http://akkaserverless-docker-reader —query appId —output tsv)